rust-lang/rust/doc/guide-pointers.md

 or impossible.
 This is only often useful when a program is very large or very complicated.
 Using a managed pointer will activate Rust's garbage collection mechanism.
-5: Borrowed: You're writing a function, and you need a pointer, but you don't care about its ownership.
-If you make the argument a borrowed pointer, callers can send in whatever kind they want.
+5: Reference: You're writing a function, and you need a pointer, but you don't care about its ownership.
+If you make the argument a reference, callers can send in whatever kind they want.

 Five exceptions.
 That's it.
 Otherwise, you shouldn't need them.
 Be skeptical